Computer Science professor Daniel Lemire talks about why folks shouldn't use excel for important work.

 I think Prof. Lemire's point is well said, and his post moves me to do more to help kids learn about programming and computational thinking.

-Published on Wednesday, May 28, 2014 (about 2 years, 9 months, and 2 days ago).
+Published on Wednesday, May 28, 2014 (2 years, 9 months, and 4 weeks ago).
 Posted in: Blogging Educational Tech Personal